Sage-Bionetworks/PythonEmbedInR/README.md

                   module = "synapseclient.synapseutils",
                   setGenericCallback = callback)
 ```
 For the R wrappers to be available in `synapserutils` package namespace, `setGeneric` must be defined in the `synapserutils` package.
-Therefore, we need to define it and pass it through `generateRWrappers`.
+Therefore, we need to define it in `synapserutils` and pass it through `generateRWrappers`.

 ### Expose a subset of functions within a Python module